A RICH HISTORY

 Mike Barry Sr.

-Founder of Mariposa Bicycles, Owner of Bicycle Specialties, continues to be involved as an advisor and mentor.
-He continues to build frames and components, as well as refurbish and restore antique bicycles.
-Mike’s fascination with bicycles and everything cycling started at a very early age .
+Founder of Mariposa Bicycles, Owner of Bicycle Specialties, Mike continued to be involved in the business, building frames and components, as well as refurbishing and restoring antique bicycles until he passed away in December 2018 at the age of 80.
+Mike had a significant impact on the cycling community through his work with bicycles and his passion for cycling.
+His fascination with bicycles and everything cycling started at a very early age.
 He found that the bicycle opened a world of discovery and adventure from his home in South London, England.
 Mike competed as a top category amateur in England before he emigrated to Canada.
-His intense interest in cycling and bicycles has remained with him following his move to Canada and throughout his life.
-Mike has organized cyclocross, road and touring events and is a founder of the Toronto Randonneurs.
-He has managed and sponsored cycling teams and he has also participated in the Raid Pyrenean, L’Eroica and climbed most of the famous cols of France and Italy.
-Cycling is in his blood, he still navigates the city of Toronto by bicycle each day and leads weekly group rides outside of the city.
+His intense interest in cycling and bicycles remained with him following his move to Canada and throughout his life.
+Mike organized cyclocross, road and touring events and was a founder of the Toronto Randonneurs.
+He managed and sponsored cycling teams and he also participated in the Raid Pyrenean, L’Eroica and climbed most of the famous cols of France and Italy.
+His calm demeanour and desire to share his passion with others will be dearly missed in the Mariposa workshop and throughout the cycling community.

 Michael Barry Jr.